Updated August 8, 2022

 If you need to prepare your book for publishing, look no further than 1106 Design.
 Message us today and tell us about your book.

-If you’re looking for CreateSpace, it has merged with www.KDP.com.
+If you’re looking for CreateSpace, it has merged with KDP.

 CreateSpace has been replaced by the Amazon service Kindle Direct Publishing (KDP).
 KDP is used to set up both paperbacks and ebooks on Amazon.
 Click here to go to the KDP page on Amazon.
-KDP does not offer services to authors other than linking the books to Amazon to sell and providing sales reports.
+KDP links the books to Amazon to sell and provides sales reports.

 All existing CreateSpace titles have been migrated to Kindle Direct Publishing (KDP).
 Use your Amazon account username and password to log into your KDP account.
 Click here to go to the KDP page on Amazon.
 If you did not create an account on KDP, go back to CreateSpace and reclaim your account by entering the email address you use to access your CreateSpace account, then go from there.
 Your published book on Amazon is not impacted by the closure of CreateSpace’s self-publishing services division.